-The TrustFollowing the transfer of the site to the Harbour Trust, engaged a licensed plumber was engaged to audit the extent and condition of the hydraulic services on the site.
+Following the transfer of the site to the Harbour Trust, a licensed plumber was engaged to audit the extent and condition of the hydraulic services on the site.
 This included the sewerage, stormwater and water services.
-The While hydraulic site services were generally found to be adequate, ; however the following upgrades and alterations were requiredwere completed in 2011:
+While hydraulic site services were generally found to be adequate, the following upgrades and alterationswere completed in 2011:

-- Repairs Upgrade of to thebroken and undersized stormwater lines and pits; - Installation of new stormwater lines and overflow pits; - Connection of Lighthouse to the stormwater service; and - Removal of the large stormwater outlet discharging at the rear of the townhouses and reconnect to the street if still required; - Provision of water meters to individual properties; and. - Consider provision of services for Trust use including sewer and water connections.
+- Repairs to broken and undersized stormwater lines and pits; - Installation of new stormwater lines and overflow pits; - Connection of Lighthouse to the stormwater service; and - Provision of water meters to individual properties.

-The electricity supply to the site is was initially provided via an aerial feed to a power pole located in the rear yard of the Head Keeper's Quarters.
-The main board and meters for all power usage on the site, with the exception of the Assistant Keepers' Quarters, were also are-located here.
-The Electricitypower is was originally supplied underground from this point to various buildings on the site; this arrangement required upgrading to provide improved power supply to the lighthouse, Head

-Keeper's Quarters and townhouses.
-It was unsightly as This current arrangement requires upgrading for the following reasons:
+The electricity supply to the site was initially provided via an aerial feed to a power pole located in the rear yard of the Head Keeper's Quarters.
+The main board and meters for all power usage on the site, with the exception of the Assistant Keepers' Quarters, were also located here.
+Electricity was originally supplied underground from this point to various buildings on the site; this arrangement required upgrading to provide improved power supply to the lighthouse, Head Keeper's Quarters and townhouses.
+It was unsightly as the aerial feed, pole and board across the Head Keeper's Quarters obstructed views from Christison Park to the lighthouse.